 Any officer appointed for that purpose by the Minister shall at any reasonable time have access to the books and accounts of such petroleum lease, and may examine the same, for the purpose of ascertaining the amount of royalty payable in respect of the petroleum obtained from such lease.

-[Section 73 amended by No. 8 of 1940 s.
+[Section 73 amended: No. 8 of 1940 s.
 35; No. 12 of 1951 s.
 13.]

 74. Payment of royalty: how enforced